logo

 Alan Turing, who has been referred to as the father of theoretical computer science and AI, first suggested machines replicating human thinking.
 His "Turing Test" later became the standard for how machine intelligence could be measured.
 The contribution Turing made to codebreaking during World War II also demonstrated the power of computing.
 Turing's 1950 paper "Computing Machinery and Intelligence" posed the deep question - "Can machines think?"
 His work still influences arguments and debates about machine consciousness and intelligence.

-3. India — Raj Reddy
+3. Father of AI in the India — Raj Reddy

 "Looking further in the future I see the emergence of personalized guardian angels..."